Skip to main content

 Practicing Inclusive Love

 So, how can we apply the lessons from Peter's vision to our daily lives?
 We start by recognizing that every person we meet is created in God's image and deserving of love and respect.
 This means being intentional about listening to and learning from people from different backgrounds and cultures.
 It involves breaking down our own biases and prejudices, acknowledging that these are often rooted in fear and misunderstanding.
-In 1 Corinthians 13:2, the Bible says:
+In , the Bible says:

 "If I have the gift of prophecy and can fathom all mysteries and all knowledge, and if I have a faith that can move mountains, but do not have love, I am nothing."